 - Soft & Chewy Strawberry Cake Mix Cookies

 - Bacon Pecan Chocolate Chip Cookies

 Taste of Home’s Holiday & Celebrations Cookbook 2001 is where I found the original recipe.
 Of course, I made changes to the recipe to suit my family’s preferences.
-Feel free to use all one nut our mix the nuts you prefer.
-I am thinking these would be good with pistachios too!
+Feel free to use just one type of nut or mix the different types of nuts you prefer.
+I am thinking these would be good with pistachios or cashews too!

 - 1 cup all-purpose flour

 - ¾ Cup unsalted butter , softened at room temperature